-- This bill would preclude a board's receipt of convictions from DOJ in the course of reviewing an application if they resulted in: - County jail for a specified term and a court suspends the execution of concluding a portion of the term for a period selected at the court's discretion; - 2) Conviction of misdemeanor and not granted probation, completed their sentence and at least one calendar year has elapsed since the day of judgement; - 3) A sentence prior to the implementation of the 2011 Realignment Act for a felony that would have otherwise been eligible for sentencing pursuant to Realignment and two years have elapsed since the completion of the sentence. - 4) DOJ identifying individuals with convictions that meet specified criteria in the proposed section 1203.425 of the Penal code.
+- This bill would preclude a board's receipt of convictions from DOJ in the course of reviewing an application if they resulted in: - County jail for a specified term and a court suspends the execution of concluding a portion of the term for a period selected at the court's discretion; - Conviction of misdemeanor and no probation granted, completion of sentence and at least one calendar year has elapsed since the day of judgement;

-The Board would be precluded from using, for licensing and enforcement purposes, these types of convictions that may be related to the qualifications and duties of the business for less than 7 years.
-Many of these non-serious convictions may still have the potential to harm consumers, thereby limiting a board's ability to fulfill its licensing and serve its public protection purpose.
+The Board would be precluded from using these types of convictions for licensing and enforcement purposes.
+Many of these non-serious convictions may still have the potential to harm consumers if an eligible individual develops a pattern for non-violent crimes, thereby limiting a board's ability to fully serve its public protection purpose.

-- The California District Attorneys Association (CDAA) argues that it is not clear whether the intent of this bill is to provide automatic arrest record relief to a defendant who has pled guilty to other charges and might be on probation, parole or in custody on the offense that was not dismissed. - Additionally, CDAA has expressed concern over section 1203.425 (a) (2) (D) (i): a defendant is eligible for relief if he or she was sentenced to probation and has completed their term of probation without revocation.
-However, "it would not be feasible to notify DOJ 90 days before the person is eligible because a person's probation can be revoked until the last day of probation."
-CDAA has questioned the validity of this requirement and raised a question as to how a notice of objection to eligibility can be given to DOJ 90 days in advance. - Although this bill requires DOJ to provide notice to the court when it grants relief, there is no similar provision that requires a notice to be sent to the individual for whom relief has been granted.
+• The California District Attorneys Association (CDAA) argues that it is not clear whether the intent of this bill is to provide automatic arrest record relief to a defendant who has pled guilty to other charges and might be on probation, parole or in custody on the offense that was not dismissed.

+- The California Psychology Board argues that this bill would preclude access to arrest and conviction information for purposes of determining a licensee's or petitioner's fitness to practice independently and the degree of rehabilitation achieved by the individual. - Although this bill requires DOJ to provide notice to the court when it grants relief, there is no similar provision that requires a notice to be sent to the individual for whom relief has been granted.
 This may curtail the benefits that are otherwise gained by going through the court process where a person is assured that their record has been sealed or dismissed. - In light of the recent Attorney General's Office (AG) increase in billings, there is no provision in AB 1076 allowing a board to recover AG's fees in the event that a court determines an eligible individual is relieved from all penalties and assessments, which could result in an annual revenue loss for the BCE.
 Additionally, this bill does not provide clarification as to whether a person who is eligible for relief is required to pay any penalties and how much is assessed in monetary penalties.